 Formulas: p= V x L x d /1000 P = 100 x p/E

-V = Volume of compound per linear meter in mm3/m
+V = Volume of compound per linear metre in mm3/m

-L = Development of the perimeter of the lid in mm.
+L = Development of the perimeter of the cover in mm.

-In general, the influence of the bodies is less significant than the caps to obtain a good seam.
-In a summary way we can say that they should:
+In general the influence of the bodies is less significant than the caps in obtaining a good seal.
+Summarily we can say that they must:

-– have enough stiffness and firmness to properly support the closed operation.
+– have sufficient rigidity and firmness to properly support the closing operation.

-– be dimensioned so that the lid fits smoothly over your mouth.
+– be sized so that the lid fits smoothly over its mouth.

-– the tab of them has a suitable radius and width.
+– the flange of the flange has a suitable radius and width.

-We will only look at the third point because it is perhaps the most important.
-The first is linked to choosing the right metal and the second is based on the dimensions of the center of the die matrix of the lid.
+We will focus only on the third point because it is perhaps the most important.
+The first one is linked to the choice of the right metal and the second one is just to take as a reference the dimensions of the centre of the die of the cover die.

-The execution of the tab in a rectangular container, is usually done in three different ways:
+The execution of the flange on a rectangular container is usually done in three different ways:

-– By folding – or also called by “squeezer” -.
-The flange is formed when the edge of the body is folded over outer jaws that embrace it, pushed by expanding blades that open.
+– By folding – or also called “squeezer”.
+The flange is formed by folding the edge of the body over the outer jaws that embrace it, pushed by the opening expander blades.
 See figure 6.

-– By buffer.
-In this case, the flange is formed by pressing the body against a blinking die that has its shape.
-This type of tooling usually has some stops in the straight parts and the angle of the flange varies in the spokes.
-See figure # 7.
+– By tampon.
+In this case the tab is formed by pressing the body against a tabbing die that has its shape.
+This type of tooling usually has stops on the straight parts and the angle of the flange varies on the radii.
+See figure nº 7.

-– By means of a mixed tooling, which combines the technique of folding – expansion – by sheets on the four straight sides of the container and of tampon in the four corners.
-This makes the tab not even in your profile.
-In the straight parts of the same, the radius is small and the flange tends towards the horizontal, while in the corners the radius is greater and the flange is smaller and with a certain inclination.
-This represents rather a problem of appearance than of quality.
-If the tab is well dimensioned, these shape variations along the perimeter do not transcend the seam.
+– By means of a mixed tooling, which combines the technique of folding – expansion – by sheets on the four straight sides of the container and padding on the four corners.
+This makes the tab not uniform in your profile.
+In the straight parts of it, the radius is small and the flange tends towards the horizontal, while in the corners the radius is larger and the flange is smaller and with a certain inclination.
+This is more a problem of appearance than of quality.
+If the flange is well dimensioned, these variations in shape along the perimeter do not carry over to the closure.
 Of the three systems this is the best.

-The value of the tab is related to the size of the wing.
-In straight areas its value is slightly higher than in radii.
+The flange value is related to the size of the wing.
+In the straight areas its value is slightly higher than in the radii.
 As a general rule this difference is 0.15 mm.
-This is due in part to the design of the tooling and partly to the elasticity of the material.
-In this way there is a better correlation between the wing in the spokes and the tab in the same area.
-The indicative values of the same are given below.
+This is partly due to the design of the tooling and partly due to the elasticity of the material.
+This way there is a better correlation between the wing on the spokes and the flange in the same area.
+The indicative values are given below.

-Wing width of the cover Body flange Body flange on the spokes
+Lid flange width Body flange Body flange on spokes

 6 2.55 2.40